csl2025/csl2025.github.io/index.md

 Authors are invited to submit contributed papers of no more than 15 pages in LIPIcs style (not including references), presenting unpublished work fitting the scope of the conference.
 Papers may not be submitted concurrently to another conference with refereed proceedings.
 The PC chairs should be informed of closely related work submitted to a conference or a journal.

-*Papers authored or co-authored by members of the PC are not allowed.*{: style="color: red"}
+Papers authored or co-authored by members of the PC (but not PC chairs) are allowed.

+CSL 2025 uses a `relaxed' form of double-blind submission, where authors are not allowed to put their name in the paper but they are not forbidden to disseminate the work on public repositories (e.g. on arXiv or their websites).
+We ask authors to declare conflicts with PC members when they submit their paper in Easychair.

 At least one of the authors of each accepted paper is expected to register for the conference and attend it in person or online, in order to present their papers.